polterguy/phosphorusfive/plugins/p5.web/README.md

 ### Getting the raw HTTP request

-You can also retrieve the "raw" HTTP request, by using the *[get-request-body]* Active Event.
+You can also retrieve the "raw" HTTP request, by using the *[p5.web.request.get-body]* Active Event.
 This Active Event will return the raw HTTP request sent by the client, giving you complete access to do whatever you wish with it.

 Hint!